Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 level, but you can inform yourself about the recognizers in the current default recognizer sequence with `recs`.
 The default recognizer sequence contains at least `rec-name` and `rec-number`, and, if the Floating-Point wordset is present, `rec-float`.
-Moreover, programmers can now `postpone` numbers and other recognized things.
+`Postpone`ing numbers and other reconized things is a feature that a system that implements this proposal provides; this feature is also at this usage level; e.g., `postpone 1` is equivalent to `1 postpone literal`.

 2. Programs that change which of the existing recognizers are used and in what order.

+   The default recognizer sequence is `rec-forth`, a deferred word.

+   You can also create a recognizer sequence with `rec-sequence:`.
+A recognizer sequence is a recognizer itself, and can be used everwhere where a recognizer can be used, including in a recognizer sequence.
+One can change `rec-forth` to call such a sequence.

-The default recognizer sequence is `rec-forth`.
-You can get the recognizers in it with `get-recs` and set them with `set-recs`.
-You can also create a recognizer sequence (which is a recognizer itself) with `rec-sequence:`.
-This proposal contains pre-defined recognizers `rec-name rec-number rec-float rec-none`, which can be used with `set-recs` or for defining a recognizer sequence.
+   You can get the recognizers contained in a recognizer sequence with `get-recs` and set them with `set-recs` (including the recognizer sequence in `rec-forth`).
+The committee makes no recommendation on how to change `rec-forth`, as there are different preferences among committee members.

+   This proposal contains pre-defined recognizers `rec-name rec-number rec-float`, which can be used with `set-recs` or for defining a recognizer sequence.

 3. Programs that define new recognizers that use existing translation tokens.
-New recognizers are usually colon definitions, proposed-standard translation tokens are `translate-none translate-cell translate-dcell translate-float translate-name`.
+New recognizers are usually colon definitions.
+Proposed-standard translation tokens are `translate-none translate-cell translate-dcell translate-float translate-name`.
+There is also `rec-none`, which is sometimes a useful factor when defining recognizers.

 4. Programs that define new translation tokens.
 New translation tokens are defined with `translate:`.